Concepts

 2gb), and optional uid/gid ownership.
 Volumes

-can be pre-populated from container images using the archives feature.
+can be pre-populated from container images using the archives feature,

-Data persists across package reinstalls and upgrades — your files are never lost when
+for point-in-time backups.
+Data persists across package reinstalls and upgrades —

-you update a service.
+your files are never lost when you update a service.

 Repositories